-The actuarially determined contribution rates in the schedule of contributions were calculated as of December 31, 2017.
+The actuarially determined contribution rates in the schedule of contributions were calculated as of December 31, 2018.
 The following actuarial methods and assumptions were used to determine contribution rates reported in that schedule:

-Actuarial cost method: Entry Age Normal

-Amortization method: Increasing dollar amount at 4.00%

-Remaining amortization period: 16 years

-Asset valuation method: Market value adjusted by accounts payable and receivables adjusted to phase in over 5 years investment gains or losses above or below the expected rate of investment return.
+Actuarial cost method: Amortization method: Remaining amortization period: Entry Age Normal Increasing dollar amount at 4.00% 15 years Asset valuation method: Market value adjusted by accounts payable and receivables adjusted to phase in over 5 years investment gains or losses above or below the expected rate of investment return.
 The actuarial value of assets must be no less than 90% of the adjusted market value nor more than 110% of the adjusted market value.

-Inflation: 3.00%

-Salary increases: 4.25% (Group 1) and 4.75% (Group 2)

-Investment rate of return: 7.45%
+Inflation: 3.00% Salary increases: 4.25% (Group 1) and 4.75% (Group 2) Investment rate of return: 7.45%